mwaugh0328/heterogeneous-agent-trade/README.md

-# HAT: Heterogenous Agent Trade
+# HAT --- Heterogeneous Agent Trade

 <p float="left" align="middle">
   <img src="./notes/figures/micro-elasticity.png" width="375" />
 </p>

-This repository contain code associated with the paper [Heterogenous Agent Trade](./notes/heterogeneous-agent-trade.pdf).
+This repository contain code associated with the paper [Heterogeneous Agent Trade](./notes/heterogeneous-agent-trade.pdf).

 **This is a work in progress.
 Please let me know of any problems.
 Functionality may change rapidly.**